costafacchini/bowling_score/README.md

   - Change the ScorePrintBase again, there's no footer to print and rename the method to normalize frame score, I think it's more expressive in what he does.
   - Change the modeling to final version.
   - I changed the printer interface again because if we implement, for example, printing in a text file, its printing method must know how it will print.

+## Decisions

+I started the challenge by creating a class model, thinking about the separation of reaponsabilities to maintain high cohesion and low coupling.
+The first step was to create a base class to load and process data regardless of the file type.
+Then I implemented a specialization of it that knows how to process text files.
+If the need arises to process a file in a different format, all you need to do is implement the adapter that knows how to read that type of file.

+After loading data, we need to validate the score inputs.
+So, I thought about having the validation rules separate.
+If a new rule is needed, we just need to create a new validation rule and load it into the validation rules array.
+The data must be loaded into a player collection, whose structure must contain a collection of frames (pinfalls) and the player's name.

+A frame must contain a collection of scores and the total score of that frame.
+But the total is not filled when the data is been loaded.
+A frame must also know when it contains a strike or a spare.
+Thinking about the score calculation part, I thought of creating a score calculator that will be responsible for applying the rules and calculating the total of each frame.

+After all the data has been loaded, it is time to create a score calculator that will be responsible for applying the calculation rules and calculating the total for each frame.
+If we need to create a new rule, we just need to inherit the CalculationRule class which has the interface that must be followed by new calculators.

+For the scorekeeping part, I implemented an interface that defines the contract that the totalizers must follow.
+That way, if we need to extend the code by printing in HTML for example, we just need to implement a new class specialized for that.

+And finally, the GameBowlingScorer class has been implemented, which should connect all the previously implemented parts.
+When it is created, it should receive a data loader, a score calculator, and a score printer.

 ## Improvements
   - [ ] Create workflow to run tests and linter